streamoid/Animator-iOS/README.md

 [AnimatorClient initializeWithClientName:CLIENT_NAME andClientToken:CLIENT_TOKEN];
 }
 ```
 Launch your application and verify that the connection is successful.
-You are now ready to begin visual search.
+You are now ready to begin exact search.

 ### Contact